BovReg/atacseq-workshop-limoges/docs/nf-core.rst

 All nf-core pipelines include a special configuration named ``test``.
 This configuration defines all the files and parameters to test all pipeline functionality with a minimal dataset.
 Thus, although the functionality of the pipeline is maintained often the results are not meaningful.
-As an example, find on the snippet below the test configuration of the `nf-core/rnaseq <https://github.com/nf-core/rnaseq/>`__. pipeline.
+As an example, find on the snippet below the test configuration of the `nf-core/atacseq <https://github.com/nf-core/atacseq/>`__. pipeline.

 .. literalinclude:: ../nf-core/examples/test.config
 	:language: groovy

 .. tip::
-	You can find the current version of the above config above `here <https://github.com/nf-core/rnaseq/blob/master/conf/test.config>`__
+	You can find the current version of the nf-core/atacseq ``test.config config`` `here <https://github.com/nf-core/rnaseq/blob/master/conf/test.config>`__

 Downloading pipelines
 ---------------------